- EAS*F106 Natural Disasters

-And before the dinosaurs, she developed and taught compelling courses on natural disasters (and other earth science classes) at Eastern Connecticut State University, the “other” Middlesex Community College (in Bedford, Mass.), and at Manchester Community College.
+And before the dinosaurs, she developed and taught compelling courses on natural disasters (and other earth science classes) at Northeastern University, Eastern Connecticut State University, the University of Connecticut, the “other” Middlesex Community College (in Bedford, MA), and at Manchester Community College.
 In fact, the new natural disasters science course she created for Manchester helped generate renewed excitement in the overall study of earth sciences—with enrollment increasing dramatically in those programs.

 And before the natural disasters, Christine was indeed researching the structural mapping of the Eagle Crater outcrop on Mars.
 Working with undergraduate students in structural geology at Boston University, she co-wrote a virtual paper on the subject (with the intriguing title of “New Challenges for the Extraterrestrial Field Geologist”) for the Journal of the Virtual Explorer in 2004.

-In between these exciting adventures, Christine found herself in Western Ireland assisting students in daily outdoor field mapping exercises, use of GPS, data analysis, and creation of geologic maps using ArcInfo; and in Sweden conducting fieldwork on the plate tectonic processes that produced the Caledonian mountains.
+In between these exciting adventures, Christine spent two summers in Western Ireland assisting students in daily outdoor field mapping exercises, use of GPS, data analysis, and creation of geologic maps using ArcInfo; and in Sweden conducting fieldwork on the plate tectonic processes that produced the Caledonian mountains.
 She also served as a graduate teaching fellow at Boston University’s Department of Earth Sciences, and as graduate teaching assistant at the University of Connecticut Department of Geology and Geophysics.
 While at UConn, Christine also conducted geophysical investigations of contaminated sites with the U.S. Geological Survey.

 At MxCC, she revised the Environmental Science associate degree program to better meet the demands of this popular career field.
 Christine believes the best environmental programs include time outside in the field.
 Many of the assignments include opportunities for students to gain hands-on field experience.
 Christine also taps into her extensive network of professional colleagues across Connecticut to bring in a variety of guest speakers each semester in the Exploring Environmental Careers course.